-There are three things you can do that can help with changing the direction of your self-talk.
+There are three things you can do that can help change the direction of your self-talk.

-Listen to what you’re saying to yourself- we don’t always consciously take note of what we’re saying in our minds.
+Listen to what you’re saying to yourself- we don’t always consciously note what we’re saying in our minds.
 The first step in improving your self-talk is actually to become aware of what your inner voice is saying.
-Take some time each day to listen, and even write down what you’re thinking.
-Illustration: Freepik.com
+Take some time each day to listen and even write down what you’re thinking.

 - Is there actual evidence for what I’m thinking?